7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

      1:09:05

-I used a field Width of 2; nothing for the Precision because I don't think it applies to integers; 0 for the padding; and `w` for the Control character, giving me:
+I used a field Width of 2; nothing for the Precision because I don't think it applies to integers; 0 for the padding; nothing for Mod; and `w` for the Control character, giving me:

     ~2..0w